- About Us

 In this silent metta retreat, we will explore a range of techniques for developing kindness, as well as ways to release the obstacles that often get in the way of living with more ease, happiness and peace.
 Our time together will include silent and guided sitting meditation, walking meditation, Dharma talks, instructions and group interviews with the teachers.

 This retreat is appropriate for both beginning and more experienced meditators.
-An optional daily period of mindful movement will be offered by Leslie Booker.
+Teacher trainee Leslie Booker will also offer an optional daily period of mindful movement.

 Oren J. Sofer